-Now that we’ve talked about the history, ecology and driving itinerary for the Tarkine, it’s time to dive into some of our best tips!
+Now that we’ve talked about the history, ecology and itinerary for the Tarkine Drive, it’s time to dive into some of our best tips!

 You can drive the Tarkine Loop, in one, two or three days.

 There is so much to see and do along the way, and we recommend spending at least two days driving it if you have time.

-There is no public transport along this route so you will have to have your own vehicle.
+There is no public transport along the Tarkine Drive so you will have to have your own vehicle.

 The best way to get around is to rent a car and explore on your own!
 We recommend Rental Cars, which has the largest range of vehicles for the best value on the market.

 Which Direction to do the Tarkine Drive?

-The drive is a loop and you can do it anti clockwise or clockwise from Smithton.
+The Tarkine Drive is a loop and you can do it anti clockwise or clockwise from Smithton.

 We did it anti-clockwise, and this is the route we recommend.
 Feel free to reverse it if you’d like though.

 From Smithton, you will head south on Scotchtown Road which will turn into Trowutta Road.